ISISComputingGroup/ibex_developers_manual/Keithley-2420-(POLARIS-Thermoelectric-cell).md

 Polaris occasionally use a Keithley to do a thermoelectric cell measurement.
+Originally this was from https://github.com/ISISComputingGroup/IBEX/issues/2801

 Currently, doing this measurement requires a few hacks to get it going.
 These are documented below: